ElAwbery/Lucky_Egg/README.md

 ### 8. [Wrote a template engine, added templates and a template method to the website code](https://github.com/ElAwbery/Lucky_Egg/blob/master/08.%20Add%20template%20to%20site.py)

+In this step I implemented a simple templating system in order to understand how one works.

 The [wiki.Python page](https://wiki.python.org/moin/Templating) has information about template writing in Python.
 A general resource for understanding templating is [here](https://allwebcodesign.com/website-templates.htm).

 This was one of several places I used Python's introspection and reflection mechanisms.
 In this case, the __\_\_getattr\_\___ method, documented [here](https://docs.python.org/3/reference/datamodel.html#customizing-module-attribute-access).

-In this step I implemented a simple templating system in order to understand how one works:
- - Wrote templates and added them to the HTML constructor in each stage class.
-Used data attribute names for variables.
  - The template engine is implemented as the __template_substitute__ method of the pokemon parent class.
 This method takes an HTML string which is a template.
 It substitutes data attribute values for variables in the template.
-Used the Python __getattr__ method to get the required value for the variable.
+It uses the __\_\_getattr\_\___ method to get the required value for the variable.
- - Added code to cover for the event that the template string starts with a variable.
+ - Handle the eventuality that the template string starts with a variable.
  - The __html_body__ method in each stage class now returns a template string complete with substitutions.
 It calls the __template_substitute__ method to get the finshed string.
+ - Wrote templates for each of the stages and added them to the HTML constructor of the stage subclass.

 ### 9. [CSS implementation](https://github.com/ElAwbery/Lucky_Egg/blob/master/09.%20Add%20CSS.py)